redis/docs/content/commands/ts.decrby/index.md

 </details>

 <note><b>Notes</b>

- - You can use this command to add data to a nonexisting time series in a single command.
-This is why `RETENTION`, `ENCODING`,  `CHUNK_SIZE`, `DUPLICATE_POLICY`, and `LABELS` are optional arguments.
+- You can use this command to create a new time series and add a sample to it in a single command.
+  `RETENTION`, `ENCODING`, `CHUNK_SIZE`, `DUPLICATE_POLICY`, `IGNORE`, and `LABELS` are used only when creating a new time series, and ignored when adding or modifying samples in an existing time series.
- - When specified and the key doesn't exist, a new time series is created.
-Setting the `RETENTION` and `LABELS` introduces additional time complexity.
+- Setting `RETENTION` and `LABELS` introduces additional time complexity.
 </note>

 ## Return value